Grounding-Driven Attack: Improving Encoder-based Adversarial Transferability against Large Vision-Language Models: Discussion

 \subsection{Limitations and Future Works}

 Although our proposed method demonstrates strong transferability in the vision-language setting, several limitations remain and open avenues for future research. \ding{182} Our current attack focuses on LVLMs and has not yet been extended to broader multimodal systems, such as audio–language models or embodied agents.
-Generalizing our framework to support additional modalities remains an important future direction. \ding{183} Improving the transferability of encoder-based attacks under commercial APIs remains an open challenge.
-This is largely due to the potential use of input filtering, non-differentiable transformations, or reinforced safety alignment (e.g., RLHF) in commercial systems, which hinder effective perturbation transfer.
-Future work may consider designing defense-aware attacks that explicitly account for such constraints to enhance real-world applicability. \ding{184} Generating effective targeted adversarial examples in a zero‑query black‑box setting remains highly challenging due to entangled cross-modal alignments and the absence of direct gradient signals.
-Importantly, our method is orthogonal to common transferability enhancement techniques, such as input diversity~\cite{xie2019improving} and the model ensemble, which we already utilize to improve performance.
-In future work, we can seamlessly integrate them into our framework to further improve the targeted transferability. \ding{185} Our evaluation of defenses has been limited to input-level preprocessing methods, which show only marginal effectiveness.
+Generalizing our framework to support additional modalities remains an important future direction. \ding{183} Our study primarily focuses on untargeted attacks, where the goal is to disrupt the victim LVLM's normal visual understanding and induce incorrect outputs or outputs inconsistent with grounded evidence.
+This threat model captures a broad class of practical risks, including misleading captions, incorrect VQA responses, and perception failures in safety-critical scenarios.
+However, targeted attacks, which aim to elicit a specific attacker-chosen response, represent another important threat model.
+Extending our grounding-driven framework to targeted attacks could be achieved by jointly suppressing the original text-grounded evidence and encouraging alignment with target-specific descriptions or answers.
+We leave a systematic investigation of grounding-driven targeted attacks to future work. \ding{184} Our evaluation of defenses has been limited to input-level preprocessing methods, which show only marginal effectiveness.
 These findings underscore the need for exploring stronger defense strategies, such as adversarial training or detection mechanisms, to better safeguard LVLMs against transferable adversarial examples.